reiggrau/next-app/README.md

 Uncomment the file and navigate to localhost:3000/query in your browser.
 You should see that an invoice amount and name is returned.

-# CHapter 7: Fetching Data
+# Chapter 7: Fetching Data

 ## API layer